Femia > Health Library > Getting Pregnant > Planning pregnancy > Anteverted uterus: Understanding its impact on fertility and pregnancy

 Your uterus is your primary reproductive organ, functioning during both your period and pregnancy.
 During your monthly period, your uterus sheds its lining.
 If you become pregnant, it will provide a safe home for your baby to grow in until they are born.

-Simply stated, an anteverted uterus is a uterus that tilts forward within your abdomen.
+Simply stated, an anteverted uterus is a common uterine position, tilted forward towards the bladder.
 When your uterus is formed and grows to its normal size, it usually comes to lie in the anteverted— or forward-facing—position.
 In this position, it is found just above your bladder and in front of your rectum.

 You usually do not feel your uterus when it is in this position.
 While the tilt of your uterus can change during pregnancy and childbirth, it’s rarely a cause for concern.
 In most cases, the tilt of your uterus does not impact your pregnancy, and your doctor will only assess it if there’s a specific reason to do so.
 Rest assured, it’s typically not something to worry about.